-Section 40(5) provides that if a default is made in complying with the provisions of Section 40 the company shall be punishable with a fine which shall not be less than $\[Tilde{<}\]$ 5 lakhs but which may extend to $\[Tilde{<}\]$ 50 lakh.
-Every office of the company, who is in default, shall be punishable with imprisonment for a term which may extend to one year or with fine which shall not be less than $\[Tilde{<}\]$ 50,000/- but which may extend to $\[Tilde{<}\]$ 3 lakhs or with both.
+Section 40(5) provides that if a default is made in complying with the provisions of Section 40, the company shall be punishable with a fine which shall not be less than ₹5 lakhs but which may extend to₹50 lakh.
+Every officer of the company, who is in default, shall be punishable with imprisonment for a term which may extend to one year or with fine which shall not be less than ₹50,000/- but which may extend to ₹3 lakhs or with both.

-CHECK YOUR PROGRESS Fill in the blanks 1.
-The prospectus shall contain a report by a Chartered Accountant upon the profits or losses for each of financial years immediately preceding the date of issue of prospectus.
-2. The promoters of every public company making a public offer of any convertible securities may hold such securities only in form.
-3. A company filing a Shelf prospectus is required to file an Information Memorandum in Form No with the Registrar within prior to the issue of second or subsequent offer of securities under the issue of Shelf prospectus.
-4. The Information Memorandum shall be deemed to be a 5. is a prospectus which does not include complete particulars of the quantum or price of the securities included therein.
-Model Questions 1.
-What are the information to be stated in a prospectus?
-2. Write notes on - Shelf prospectus and Red herring prospectus.
-3. What is the liability for mis-statement in the prospectus?
-4. Explain the provisions relating to pay commission in connection with the subscription to the securities, by a company.
-5. What are the attachments to be made along with the Annual Return in Form PAS - 3.
-Answers: Fill in the blanks 1.
-5; 2.
-Dematerialized form; 3.
-PAS 2, one month; 4.
-Prospectus; 5.
-Red herring prospectus.
+- 1. The prospectus shall contain a report by a Chartered Accountant upon the profits or losses for each of financial years immediately preceding the date of issue of prospectus. - 2.
+The promoters of every public company making a public offer of any convertible securities may hold such securities only in form. - 3.
+A company filing a Shelf prospectus is required to file an Information Memorandum in Form No. with the Registrar within prior to the issue of second or subsequent offer of securities under the issue of Shelf prospectus. - 4.
+The Information Memorandum shall be deemed to be a - 5. is a prospectus which does not include complete particulars of the quantum or price of the securities included therein.

+- 1. What are the information to be stated in a prospectus? - 2.
+Write notes on Shelf prospectus and Red herring prospectus. - 3.
+What is the liability for mis-statement in the prospectus? - 4.
+Explain the provisions relating to pay commission in connection with the subscription to the securities, by a company. - 5.
+What are the attachments to be made along with the Annual Return in Form PAS 3.

+- 1. 5;

+- 2. Dematerialized form;

+- 3. PAS 2, one month;

+- 4. Prospectus;

+- 5. Red herring prospectus.